 pindi chole recipe details below:

-pindi chole recipe - delicious chickpea curry made in punjabi style
+pindi chole recipe - delicious chickpea curry made in punjabi style with chole masala powder.

 - 250 grams dried white chickpeas (kabuli chana or safed chole)